 |Measured Weight||2.9 oz, 83 g||3 oz, 86 g||3.1 oz, 89 g||1.9 oz, 53 g||2.3 oz, 65 g|

 |Water Resistance||IPX4 splash proof||IPX4 splash proof||water resistant||IPX8 waterproof beyond one meter||IPX4 splash proof|

 |Manuf Claimed Lumens||150 lumens||150 lumens||180 lumens||100 lumens||30 lumens|

 |On Switch Lock||no||yes||no||no||no, 2 hr auto-shutoff|

 Our Analysis and Test Results

-The main competition for the Tikkina is the Black Diamond Gizmo that is close to the same price, 25 percent lighter, and scored very high for close proximity.
-The Tikkina scored higher for trail finding, battery life, and brightness.
-Their scores are so close you should really look at the rating metrics and beam comparison tests and see what looks best for your needs.
+The main competition for the Tikkina is the Black Diamond Astro that also sells for $20 list and offers similar, but slightly lower, overall performance.
+The Tikkina scored higher than the Astro for trail finding, battery life, and ease-of-use.
+The Astro scored better for close proximity use.
+Their scores are so close you may want to compare their beam photos, ratings and specs using our handy beam comparison pages and see which is best for your needs.

-This score is above average and even better than the more expensive Cosmo.
-However, this is where the Gizmo is much better.
+This score is below average at 4 of 10 because the Tikkina does not offer as evenly lit a flood beam is competitors.
+The flood beam is bright, but it tapers off to the sides.
+This is where the Astro is much better, earning a 7 of 10.
 Check out the chart below to see where the Tikkina lands in this metric as compared to the other headlamps in the review.

 Ease of Use

-This is one of the easiest headlamps in the entire review to use; only a few headlamps scored higher.
-Like all Tikka headlamps, it has one button.
-Unlike the other Tikkas, it only has a few modes to cycle through, which makes it quick and easy to find the one you want.
-It also scored above average for gloved use.
+This is one of the easiest headlamps in the entire review to use; earning a perfect 10 of 10 score.
+It has a single button interface that we found simple to operate, even with gloves on.
+But, unlike the other lights, it has only three modes to cycle through, which makes it quick and easy to find the one you want.